Cognigy/Documentation/docs/en/docs/live-agent/Reports/supervisor-overview.md

 [![Version badge](https://img.shields.io/badge/Updated in-v4.46-blue.svg)](../release-notes/4.46.md)

 !!! note
-    This dashboard is only visible with the [Supervisor Role](../roles.md#supervisor).
+    This chart is only visible with the [Supervisor Role](../roles.md#supervisor).

-This dashboard gives you an overview of all conversations and indicates how many conversations came in within the last 24 hours.

-Furthermore, you will see an overview of the Agent Status and some metrics regarding conversation handling.
-At the end of the page, you will find the conversation overview and handling separated by Agent.
+As a supervisor this chart gives you an overview of all conversations related to a specific Inbox and indicates how many conversations came in within the last 24 hours.
+All displayed data are related to that 24 hours timespan.
+Furthermore, you will see an overview of the **Agent Status** and some metrics regarding **Conversation Handling**.
+At the bottom of the report page you will find a list of "Conversations by Agents" showing data of conversations the Agents are working on.

-To view this dashboard, click on the Overview tab in Reports.

-Starting from Cognigy 4.46, you can change the status of any human agent.
-To do that, go to the Conversations by Agents section and select the agent whose status you want to change.
-Next, click on the agent's current status to open the agent status window and select a new status.
-The new status will be applied automatically.
+To create this chart and to see real-time conversations data in overview, do the following:

+1. Go to Live Agent.
+2. In the upper-left corner, click **Reports**.
+3. On the upper-left side, click **Overview**.
+3. On the upper-left side of the report page, select an **Inbox** you want to inspect in the drop-down list.

+The chart will be updated with the corresponding data related to the selected Inbox.

 <figure>
 <img src="{{config.site_url}}live-agent/images/LA_Supervisor_overview_1.png" width="100%" alt="Live Agent Supervisor overview 1" />
   <figcaption></figcaption>
 </figure>

-To see real-time conversations data in overview, you need to select first an **Inbox** :

-1. Select an **Inbox** in the drop-down list on the top left side of the screen.

 ## Overview Indicators